 2. Zapangi – Mermaid Cake

-„Tin and bottle“ neon sign on the wall explains its main serving idea.
-They display cakes in tin cans, while they serve drinks in milk-style glass bottles.
+The “Tin and bottle” neon sign on the wall explains its main serving idea.
+They display cakes in tin cans, while drinks get served in milk-style glass bottles.

 This tasty cake will set you off 9500 Won (7 Euros).
 If you are ok with having no Instagrammable tails sticking out of your can, sweet potato cake or chocolate cake will cost you 7000 Won (5 Euros).

-Additionally, at Zapangi you can buy doughnuts, as well as teas, milk teas and lattes.
+Additionally, at Zapangi you can buy donuts, as well as tea, milk tea, and latte.
 Specialty lattes include cream one with toffee nut or strawberry, sakura latte with cherry mocha or cherry choco, and mermaid one with mocha or choco.
-For vegans, the menu also offers soy coffee or soy milk tea (with white or black bean).
+For vegans, the menu also offers soy coffee or soy milk tea (with white or black beans).

 Address: 400-2 Mangwon-dong, Mapo-gu